bingeli1212/nitrile-preview/doc/DOC-para.md

   For instance: "strut:20" would have instructed that each row has a height of 20pt.

++ title

+  This option expects a string that would appear as the "title" of the table, where the "title" is simply a text string that occupies the entire row of the first row of the table, merging all table data of that row into one large table data.

++ caption

+  This caption, when set, is to instruct the table parsing routine to look for caption lines at the beginning of the subsequent lines.
+The caption is assumed to have started at the first line and continue until a double-backslash is encountered as the sole content of a line, after which the normal table content is to start.

 The content of the table is determined in two different ways.
 In particular, the first line of the table-paragraph is scanned, and if the first two characters is found to be a ampersand character (U+0026)